aws-samples/sample-devops-agent-eks-workshop/README.md

 ./fault-injection/rollback-dynamodb-latency.sh
 ```

-**DevOps Agent Investigation Prompt:**
+**DevOps Agent Investigation Prompts:**

-> "Adding items to cart is super slow.
-It used to be instant but now takes several seconds."
+> **Investigation Details:** "Adding items to cart is super slow.
+Used to be instant but now takes 3-5 seconds.
+Checkout is also sluggish."

+> **Investigation Starting Point:** "Check DynamoDB metrics for the carts table.
+Look at latency and any throttling.
+Also check the cart service pods."

 ---